Skip to main content

 • Use autogrow for most common deployment configurations because the storage admin only needs to monitor space usage in the aggregate.

-• Advice not to enable deduplication on any volumes containing SQL Server data files unless the volume is known to contain multiple copies of the same data, such as restoring database from backups to a single volume.
+• Do not enable deduplication on any volumes containing SQL Server data files unless the volume is known to contain multiple copies of the same data, such as restoring database from backups to a single volume.

 Space reclamation